winery/winery/docs/dev/index.md

 In case [bower] fails, try to investigate using `mvn package -X`.
 You can start bower manually in `org.eclipse.winery.repository` and `org.eclipse.winery.topologymodeler` by issuing `bower install`.

-There are two WARs generated:
+There are four WARs generated:

-* `org.eclipse.winery.repository/target/winery-repository.war` and
+* `org.eclipse.winery.repository/target/winery.war` - the repository
-* `org.eclipse.winery.repository.ui/target/winery-ui.war`
+* `org.eclipse.winery.repository.ui/target/winery-ui.war` - the UI for the repository
-* `org.eclipse.winery.topologymodeler/target/winery-topologymodeler.war`
+* `org.eclipse.winery.topologymodeler/target/winery-topologymodeler.war` - the topology modeler
-* `org.eclipse.winery.workflowmodeler/target/winery-workflowmodeler.war`
+* `org.eclipse.winery.workflowmodeler/target/winery-workflowmodeler.war` - the workflow modeler

 They can be deployed on a Apache Tomcat runtime environment.